Advice secondary menu

 Some people may ask how old a child is, where they go to school or whether they have any siblings.
 Sometimes they might ask where a child is using the device to work out if they are alone or unsupervised.

 Promising something in exchange for self-generated child abuse material

 Some people may offer ‘likes’ or gaming codes in exchange for child exploitation material.
 Some may even pretend to represent a company and tell the child or young person that they have potential to become a model, or a social media influencer.
-A child is asked to send photos, including content considered to be child sexual exploitation material.
+A child is asked to send photos, including content considered to be child abuse material.

 Fake social media accounts